thomaslevesque/Linq.Extras/README.md

 ### `Flatten`

-Transform a hierarchy of objects to a flat sequence.
+Transforms a hierarchy of objects to a flat sequence.

 ```csharp
 var flat = roots.Flatten(node => node.Children, TreeTraversalMode.DepthFirst);